 b.
 Safeguarding Enforceability

-This includes the dual task of safe custody and maintaining the collateral book.
+The second element of collateral management includes the dual task of safe custody and maintaining the collateral book.

 - Collateral / security agreement (usually ordered by borrower name)